SblipDev/PyServed/README.md

 # PyServed v2.0.5
 A beautiful cli made with python which can send files with blazing speed.
+Initialized and setup using `Choam` by [Kian McKenna](https://github.com/cowboycodr)

 ![pyserved in show](images/example.png)
 ## Installation